-The AG's Task Force was populated with 15 members that include advocates, researchers, Minnesotans with an interest in the topic, a member of each body of the Minnesota Legislature, and representatives from the Minnesota Departments of Labor and Industry (DLI), Department of Revenue (DOR), and Department of Employment and Economic Development (DEED).
+The AG's Task Force was populated with 15 members that include advocates, researchers, Minnesotans with an interest in the topic, a member of each body of the Minnesota Legislature, and representatives from the

+Minnesota Departments of Labor and Industry (DLI), Department of Revenue (DOR), and Department of Employment and Economic Development (DEED).
 On February 7, 2024, the Task Force released a series of interim recommendations focused on "Government Investigation & Enforcement," which we understand serves as the basis for HF 4444.
-This legislation was introduced on February 29, 2024 and was scheduled to be before this Committee four days later.
+This legislation was introduced on February 29, 2024 and was scheduled to be before its first committee just a few days later.